pengjuntc/mapreduce-in-pthreads/README.md

 ###Reference
-In the source code, I use hash function which is taken from http://www.cse.yorku.ca/~oz/hash.html and hash table from http://troydhanson.github.io/uthash/userguide.html.
-The rest of code is totally written by myself.
+In the source code, I use hash function which is taken from [here](http://www.cse.yorku.ca/~oz/hash.html) and hash table from [Troy D. Hanson](http://troydhanson.github.io/uthash/userguide.html).

 //END OF README